 - The tags are thrown into a pool and distributed by score at the end of the tourney/league not round by round.
 No sudden death to decide ties.

 - Players using different tees in tournaments are competing against only other players using the same tee.

-- Players may report tag challenge results by sending an email to firstname.lastname@example.org
+- Players may report tag challenge results on the Facebook Chat Group

-- Tag Order will be updated every week sometime after Wednesday night League.
+- Tag Order will also be readjusted after every Wednesday night League rounds.

 - The winner of the challenge is responsible for reporting the results of the challenge.